TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 sudo ./install.sh
 sudo reboot
 ```
 After the reboot aplay -l should show the wm8960 soundcard.
-If present, ignore the message "failed to load i2s-mmap" - it does load from config.txt and it is required.

 ### Instructions for kernel 5.15.xx (2022)